 The Department of Biology provides the student with opportunities to obtain a broad foundation of biological knowledge and to pursue the study of a particular area of biology through upper-division coursework and mentored research.
 The curriculum is based strongly in the sciences of biology, chemistry and physics, within the context of the critical and analytic skills derived from the liberal arts core.

 The department offers instruction, mentoring and research opportunities that serve a variety of students.
 Faculty in the department are committed to teaching, maintain active research programs involving students, and have a broad range of expertise in sub-disciplines of biology.

-- Science students who are not biology majors but take biology courses as part of their departmental requirements receive solid grounding in the fundamentals of biology to aid in the understanding of their major fields.
+For non-majors, the biology minor provides a solid grounding in the fundamentals of biology to aid in the understanding of their major fields.

 The Biology Department also offers a B.S. in biochemistry.
 To learn more, visit the Biochemistry Program.